-This circle poncho has been swirling around in my head for some time, and I wasn’t sure wear to begin, or even what it would look like besides the flower and the surrounding lacey rows for the center.
+This Flower mandala circle poncho has been swirling around in my head for some time, and I wasn’t sure wear to begin, or even what it would look like besides the flower and the surrounding lacy rows for the center.

 Although the season is changing from summer to fall in the Northern hemisphere, the Flower Mandala Circle Poncho can be worn year round when it’s not quite cool enough for a jacket, or hot enough for tank tops.
 And who said that bohemian looks are only for festivals?
 It’s a way of life and fashion!